Developmental Stages of a Puppy

 KNOWING YOUR SHELTIES DEVELOPMENTAL STAGES is a must for the new puppy owner.
 If you have not read the

 developmental stages of a puppy in “Sheltie Talk” please do.
-It will give you the basic needs of your pup from one
+It will give you the basic needs of your pup from one week

 New situations will help your pup be well rounded.
 Making each experience fun and not seem like work is a key to

 success.
 Once your pup has puppy shots you can begin taking him out and about.
-I always grab one dog when I
+I always grab one dog when I leave

-Walking on different types of surfaces and hearing different noise is a must.
+different types of surfaces and hearing different noise is a must.

 When Shelties reach puberty, they many have a temperament crisis.
 A stable dog will sail through this time, but a

 formerly outgoing pup will lose confidence.
 It may or may not regain that confidence as it matures.
 Don’t put him away